School of Human Ecology

 The school provides a small-school setting in a world-class university.
 Faculty and staff are committed to enhancing the development of students by nurturing the complementary relationship between professional and liberal arts education.
 This approach prepares graduates to assume leadership positions in their personal, civic, and professional lives.
 In addition to providing instruction, the school's faculty engage in extensive research and creative scholarship.
 Faculty members are also active in disseminating the latest research findings throughout the state, nation, and world.

-Generations of students dedicated to fulfilling this mission have found an academic home in one of the school's eight majors, which are offered through the following departments: Consumer Science, Design Studies, Human Development and Family Studies, and Interdisciplinary Studies.
+Generations of students dedicated to fulfilling this mission have found an academic home in one of the school's majors, which are offered through the following departments: Civil Society and Community Studies, Consumer Science, Design Studies, and Human Development and Family Studies.
 Each major is based on a background of course work in the arts and humanities, the social sciences, and the biological, physical, and natural sciences.
 The focus of undergraduate professional programs may be in scientific, aesthetic, and/or business areas.

 History of the School

 In response to repeated requests of citizen groups, the school was authorized by the Wisconsin legislature in 1903.
 Originally under the auspices of the College of Letters and Science, the department was transferred to the College of Agriculture in 1908.
 In 1951 the department became the School of Home Economics.